MicrosoftDocs/power-automate-docs/articles/guidance/planning/determine-automation-methods.md

 ---
-title: Planning a Power Automate project - Determining which automation methods to use | Microsoft Docs
+title: Determining which automation method to use in planning a Power Automate project | Microsoft Docs
-description: Once the process design is complete, the next step is the architectural design to focus on how you will automate that process.
+description: After the process design is complete, the next step is the architectural design to focus on how you'll automate that process.
 author: taiki-yoshida
 ms.service: flow
 ms.topic: conceptual